Augusto Licata

-Augusto Licata (Rome, August 31, 1851- Naples, 1942) was an Italian painter, of Realist portraits and genre subjects.
+Augusto Licata (August 31, 1851 – 1942) was an Italian painter, of Realist portraits and genre subjects.

 Biography

 He was the first-born son of the painters Antonio Licata and his wife Orsola Faccioli, born during his father's sojourn in Rome.
 He studied in the Neapolitan Institute of Fine Arts under Domenico Morelli.
 Augusto's father had been linked with the institute.
 Augusto was named in 1902 honorary professor of Design for poster work at the institute.